KRnils/BattleshipsCLI/README.md

 - Some coding solutions were inspired by the Code Institute [Love Sandwhiches](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode/tree/master/05-deployment/01-deployment-part-1) project
 - [The curses package](https://docs.python.org/3/library/curses.html), from the standard Python library, was used extensively.
 - The how to document at https://docs.python.org/3/howto/curses.html, was the main source for coding help.
+- [This Stackoverflow Entry](https://stackoverflow.com/questions/2058925/how-can-i-break-up-this-long-line-in-python) For suggestions on how to break up lines within long strings inside Python code.

 ### Tools

-- [VS Code](https://code.visualstudio.com/) The IDE I used for 100% of code writing.
+- [VS Code](https://code.visualstudio.com/) The IDE I used for 100% of code writing and majority of README writing.
 - [http://ecotrust-canada.github.io/markdown-toc](http://ecotrust-canada.github.io/markdown-toc) table of contents generated with markdown-toc
+- [https://whimsical.com/](https://whimsical.com/) For the flowchart, really easy to use flowchart tool.
 # WIP!